 20. Attend a free Juilliard performance.
 The country’s most prestigious performing arts school holds almost 700 free concerts each year.

 24. Explore South Bronx Cultural Corridor with the free Bronx Culture Trolley.
 Tours are available on the first Wednesday evening of the month (except January and September) and feature attractions such as art exhibits, poetry readings, film screenings, comedy shows, as well as various live theatrical, musical, and dance performances.
+Visit the website for updates.

-25. Take a glimpse into the history of beer making atthe Brooklyn Brewery.
-Free tours are available on Saturdays (1-5 pm) and Sundays (1-4 pm).
+25. Take a glimpse into the history of beer making at the Brooklyn Brewery.
+Free tours are available on Saturdays (1-5 PM) and Sundays (1-4 PM).

 29. Explore the memorial and visitors center at the African Burial Ground in the Civic Center, and learn about the history of African slaves in New York City.